ryonakae/figma-plugin-sync-notion/README.md

 Sync all text contained in the selected element.
 If nothing is selected, all text on this page will be synced.

-### "Highlight Text" button
+### "Sync with Highlight" option

-Highlight all text that has correct layer name format: `#<Key Name of Notion>`.
+If this option is enabled, highlight all text that has correct layer name format: `#<Key Name of Notion>`.
 Text is highlighted in blue if the key is correct and in red if it's incorrect.
+It is useful to check that the layer names are formatted correctly or that they have no typos.

 ## ⚙️ Create a reverse proxy to avoid CORS errors